christopherlindberg1/weight-converter/README.md

 Should-requirements:
 * Refactor Storage class.
 Should a more dynamic method be used to set values?
 * Improving architecture so that JS and HTML doesn't have to bee hardcoded if new weight units are added.
-Ideally new units should only be added in on place.
+Ideally new units should only be added in one place.

 Want-requirements:
 * Better exception handling.
 Throw more exceptions where needed to make sure that the script stops as soon as something isn't as excpected (e.g. faulty input to method).